Frequently asked questions about the platform | Fluid Attacks Help

 What is the difference between members and authors?

 Members refer to all users who can access your group to visualize information or manage vulnerabilities, scope and tags, among other things.
-Authors are all the developers or professionals who contribute to the repositories under evaluation.
+Authors are all the developers, professionals, or bots who contribute to the repositories under evaluation.

 Consulting